What Position Hikes The Ball In Football?

-What is a hike and how does he do it?
+What is a hike and how do players do it?

-A hike, also known as a snap, is the term for putting the ball into play at the start of a scrimmage down by the offensive center.
-The offensive center will hike, or snap, the ball to the quarterback signifying the start of play by throwing the ball through his legs.
-He is not allowed to hike it to either side of him.
-The quarterback lets the center know when to snap the football by saying a certain word or slapping his hands together.
+A hike, also known as a snap, is the football term for putting the ball into play at the start of a scrimmage down by the offensive center.
+The offensive center will hike, or snap, the ball between their legs, throwing it backward to the quarterback to signify the start of play.
+Centers or snappers are not allowed to hike the ball to either side of them.
+The quarterback lets the center know when to snap the football by saying a certain word, such as “Hike,” or slapping their hands together.